Weekend College includes all Friday Night, Saturday and Sunday Classes

 If the next step along your educational plan isn’t clear, visit our academic advising center, where an advisor will help you develop a solid plan to achieve your goals - from registration to graduation.

 Think you can’t afford to study at NCC?
 Think again.
 NCC offers financial aid to eligible students.
 To see if you qualify, just complete the necessary forms.
 Need help?
 Contact our financial aid office and we’ll walk you through the steps to apply.

-From the beginning of the 4th week until the end of the 9th week of classes, you may officially withdraw from a credit-bearing course.
+From the beginning of the fourth week until the end of the ninth week of classes, you may officially withdraw from a credit-bearing course.
 To do so, you must submit a withdrawal form signed by your professor to the Registrar's Office in the Tower, lower level.
 A "W" (Withdrawal) will appear on your transcript and is not calculated in your Grade Point Average (GPA), but can impact your Academic Standing.
 (Note: You cannot withdraw from remedial/developmental courses.)